 If you are seeking an abortion in Illinois but traveling from out of state it is important that you:

 - Speak with a healthcare provider to determine what the best abortion option is for you.

 - You may be able to receive a telehealth visit ahead of your appointment.

-- You may need to stay overnight for a two-day procedure.
+- You may need to stay overnight for a multi-day procedure.